How To Maintain Your Happy Marriage When An Adult Child Moves Back In

 Your adult children will get the message loud and clear that your marriage is worth everything to you.
 They will understand you truly care about one another.
 You will not allow them or anyone else to damage or destroy your relationship.

-6. Remember to do fun things together
+6. Remember to do fun things together.

-Make plans to volunteer together.
-Make plans to meet up with friends.
-The list can be whatever you want it to be, but make a list and do the things on the list.
+Make plans to volunteer together or meet up with friends.
+The list can be whatever you want, but make a list and do the things on it.

 Advertisement

-7. Set firm boundaries with your children
+7. Set firm boundaries with your children.

 Advertisement

-It's important for you to not make it so comfortable for them to be there that they stay “forever.”
+You mustn't make it so comfortable for them to be there that they stay “forever.”

 Advertisement